 Hymns and singing are not advised as this may encourage droplet and aerosol spread.
-Recorded music should be encouraged as the next best option.
+Recorded music should be encouraged as an option.
+An organist may play music during the service.

 What should clergy do in terms of their own personal hygiene?